 I think these muffins are perfect for a summer brunch.
 They are so pretty and so tasty.
 I would share these with friends if they weren’t so delicious.
 Between the three of us, these muffins didn’t last more than a day or two!

-To keep the really fresh, I like to stack them into a container with a tight-fitting lid.
+To keep them really fresh, I like to stack them into a container with a tight-fitting lid.
 They will keep for 3-5 days on your countertop.
 I always store muffins in a cake stand.
 They look very homey, comforting, and inviting.
 It encourages everyone to take one every time they walk through the kitchen!

 White Chocolate Raspberry Banana Oatmeal Muffins